Learn small hacks to make sure you’re getting the right readings.

 - Diabetes and dyslipidemia (presence of other cardiovascular risk factors appear to be associated with an increased risk of developing hypertension)

 If you do find that your blood pressure is consistently on the high side, try these tips.
-To lower blood pressure, patients are recommended to make the following lifestyle modifications for three month, says Dr. Taroyan:
+According to Taroyan, patients are advised to make the following lifestyle modifications for three month in order to lower their blood pressure:

-- Stay under two grams of sodium in your daily diet
+- Stay under 2 grams of sodium in your daily diet

 - Lose weight (BMI 18.5-24.9 kg/m2)